benwiz/sasha/README.md

 - Journal
   - Use celery to text once a day.
-  - Move the google sheets api credentials to a folder at root.
+  - Move the google sheets api credentials to an assets or secrets folder at root.
   - Location from where message was sent.
   - CDT/CST time column.
 Or better yet, local time whatever that happens to be.